-Spaghetti & Mandolino - home page / Our magazine / By Majo Norante, Stevie Kim, and the reds and whites of Molise
+Spaghetti & Mandolino - home page / Our magazine / Di Majo Norante, Stevie Kim, and the reds and whites of Molise

-Despite the very famous meme “Molisn't”, the small Italian region of Molise also has its important representation in the country's viticultural map: today's video aims to discover one of the excellences of the province of Campobasso, namely the Di Majo Norante company, active since the 19th century in the production of wine.
+Despite the famous meme “Molisn’t”, the small Italian region of Molise has its own important representation on the country's wine map: today's video aims to discover one of the excellences of the province of Campobasso, namely the Di Majo Norante winery, active since the 1800s in wine production.

 Alessio, what are the characteristics of the territory that surrounds us?

-As you can see, the surroundings do not bear the signs of a strong industrialization, quite the contrary.
-We are surrounded by the purest nature, which we respect in our cultivation methods: this gives fermentation a harmonious character, which can be recognized in the glass.
-For red wines, on our estate we have the varieties Aglianico, Montepulciano, Tintilia and Sangiovese, while for white wines we have Greco, Falanghina and
+As you can see, the surroundings do not bear the signs of intense industrialization, on the contrary.
+We are surrounded by the purest nature, which we respect in our cultivation methods: this gives the fermentation a harmonious character that is recognizable in the glass.
+For red wines, we have Aglianico, Montepulciano, Tintilia, and Sangiovese varieties in our estate, while for whites we have Greco, Falanghina, and Moscato.

-Do you have a favorite blend among those you have listed for us
+Do you have a favorite grape variety among those you have listed?

-I have to say no. I have five children and for me the grapes are like them, there is no one that beats the others.
-My father Luigi, however, started this business in the '60s and one of our labels — Don Luigi — takes up his name and that of one of my children.
-If I were to indicate my picture-wine, I would most likely indicate this, a pure Montepulciano.
-Sassius, on the other hand, is 100% Aglianico
+I must say no. I have five children and for me, the grapes are like them; there isn't one that surpasses the others.
+However, my father Luigi started this activity in the 1960s and one of our labels – Don Luigi – takes his name and that of one of my sons.
+If I had to indicate my flagship wine, I would probably point to this one, a pure Montepulciano.
+The Sassius, on the other hand, is a 100% Aglianico.

-Our production has reached a volume of 600/700,000 bottles, 60/ 70% red wines.
-We export more or less the same percentage of bottles, with only 30% of the production remaining in the national territory
+Our production has reached a volume of 600,000 to 700,000 bottles, with 60% to 70% being red wines.
+We export roughly the same percentage of bottles, with just 30% of the production remaining in the national territory.

 What are the most successful wines you produce?

-Obviously it depends on the geographical area.
-In America, we export more Sangiovese and Ramitello: the latter is a blend composed of 80% Montepulciano and
+It obviously depends on the geographical area.
+In America, we mostly export Sangiovese and Ramitello: the latter is a blend made up of 80% Montepulciano and 20% Aglianico.

-White wines, even if they are less in demand, give us some satisfaction, in particular Falanghina.
-In addition to being a historic wine, much appreciated by the Samnites, it has an acidity that allows it to be combined with fish dishes; the prices of our wines, then, are low and allow a greater number of people to taste
+The white wines, although they are less requested, give us some satisfaction, particularly the Falanghina.
+Besides being a historical wine, highly appreciated by the Samnites, it has an acidity that allows pairing with fish dishes; the prices of our wines are also reasonable, allowing more people to taste them.

-Today's journey ends here, but at &' in the Spaghetti and Mandolino magazine it is possible to recover the previous episodes of our podcast, starting with paragraph' the last episode shot at the Castello della Sala
+Today's journey ends here, but within the Spaghetti e Mandolino magazine, you can retrieve the previous episodes of our podcast, starting with the latest episode filmed at Castello della Sala!

 Stevie Kim - autoreStevie Kim